The answer is yes, quite possibly.

 Rangers FC offered a practical payment arrangement to HMRC but were forced into liquidation instead, even though this meant loss of money for the taxpayer – negligent or what?

 The Wizard of Oz – do not be intimidated

 The key is to know your rights and what you can do and take the available steps to deal with the bullies effectively, without losing any sleep or, more importantly, your business.
 By the way, this need not to cost you a single penny in, so-called, ‘professional’ fees and it shouldn’t take up much of your time either.
 We believe that it is your moral obligation, as a business leader, to defend your business from heartless bullies.
 You also owe it to your customers, suppliers and team members to fight for your business and live to tell the tale.

 HMRC is like the wizard in the Wizard of Oz.
-All booming and scary in their communications and their propaganda but behind the scenes there is a different story.
+All booming and scary in their communications and their propaganda but behind the scenes lies a different story.
 Their inept management has created a culture of bunch of brainwashed, cake eating, corduroy wearing envelope stuffers who can barely be arsed to answer the phone when it rings, or so we have been told by people who have been inside and seen it with their own eyes.
 Does that conjure up a scary picture?
 No, it is a sad and sorry story of bad management and leadership failure – on a grand scale.